 If the location alone doesn't capture your imagination, wait until you see inside.
-The suite consists of a bedroom furnished with two beds and a fireplace, a parlor-style sitting room, and a gilded bathroom complete with sunken tub.
-The suite is adorned with several tile murals which tell the Cinderella... story.
+The suite consists of a bedroom furnished with two beds and a fireplace, a parlor-style sitting room, and a gilded bathroom complete with a sunken tub.
+The suite is adorned with several tile murals which tell the Cinderella story.
 A "magic" mirror hangs above the bedroom fireplace.

-For many Disney fans (myself included!), spending the night in Cinderella Castle would be the ultimate dream come true.
+For many Disney fans, spending the night in Cinderella Castle would be the ultimate dream come true.
 The suite is available for special promotions, with no word from Disney about ever renting it out.
 (Can you imagine how much a night in a suite in Cinderella Castle would cost?)
 The Royal Suites in Disney's Port Orleans Resort is an affordable, realistic alternative for many guests.
-Decorated by Princess Tiana with help from all her Disney princess buddies, it's got a few of the magical touches that wow guests in the real Cinderella Castle Suite.Continue to 2 of 20 below.
+Decorated by Princess Tiana with help from all her Disney princess buddies, it's got a few of the magical touches that wow guests in the real Cinderella Castle Suite.

 View from Cinderella Castle

 All the windows in Cinderella's Castle suite are stained glass.
 This is partly because it fits with the theme (a guest suite in a castle), and partly for practical reasons.
 At night, the view from Cinderella Castle is breathtaking.
 The lights in the Magic Kingdom are turned up, and nightly maintenance is performed on the theme park as surfaces are scrubbed and repainted.
-In order to preserve the magic, the view from the windows is restricted to Fantasy land.
+In order to preserve the magic, the view from the windows is restricted to Fantasyland.

-My first thought was, "How do you see the fireworks from here?"
-Although you can see them through the windows, the guest suite family also has VIP fireworks seating just outside.Continue to 3 of 20 below.
+Although you can see them through the windows, the guest suite's family room also has a VIP firework seating just outside.

-The castle in Disney World is home to Cinderella, shown here meeting the first little girl selected to stay in hew royal guest suite.
-She and her family were in the right place at the right time, selected at random.Continue to 4 of 20 below.
+The castle in Disney World is home to Cinderella, shown here meeting the first little girl selected to stay in the royal guest suite.
+She and her family were in the right place at the right time, selected at random.

 The Cinderella bedroom is furnished with a mix of antiques and reproductions.
-Highlights include a 17th century Dutch desk, two antique "slipper" chairs (used in the 17th and 18th century to sit on while putting on shoes), and support columns decorated with carved mice.Continue to 5 of 20 below.
+Highlights include a 17th century Dutch desk, two antique "slipper" chairs (used in the 17th and 18th century to sit on while putting on shoes), and support columns decorated with carved mice.

-Cinderella's Castle Suite is designed to sleep up to six guests, with two Queen-sized beds (with feather comforters) and a pull-out sofa in the parlor.Continue to 6 of 20 below.
+Cinderella's Castle Suite is designed to sleep up to six guests, with two Queen-sized beds (with feather comforters) and a pull-out sofa in the parlor.

 The Cinderella fireplace in the bedroom of the Castle Suite doesn't really have a fire, although it gives off a warm glow.
 (Chances are you wouldn't need a real fire in Florida anyway.)
 The logs glow as if they had transformed into burning embers, and fiber optics create a fireworks effect in the back.

 The fireplace is a 600-pound faux limestone structure.
-It was cast from a 17th century, wooden Gothic original antique from France.Continue to 7 of 20 below.
+It was cast from a 17th century, wooden Gothic original antique from France.

 A Cinderella picture with a magical air hangs regally above the fireplace.
 The portrait is projected onto a "magic" mirror, which also turns (through the magic of technology) into the television screen.
-When you're ready to retire, and would rather not watch TV or Cinderella, it can be turned into a mirror.Continue to 8 of 20 below.
+When you're ready to retire, and would rather not watch TV or Cinderella, it can be turned into a mirror.